Introduction to the University

 Recreational and Cultural Facilities

-The Sam Rayburn Student Center, located across from the Science Building, is the newest facility on campus to serve students.
-This building provides 92,000 square feet of modern, state of the art meeting rooms, a food court, club, game room, dining room, informal lounges, patios and lockers.
+YOUR HUB FOR A GREAT SOCIAL ATMOSPHERE, ORGANIZATIONS, AND ENTERTAINMENT.
+This $25 million building provides modern, state of the art meeting rooms, a food court, game room, dining room, informal lounges, patios and lockers.

 Morris Recreation Center

 The Morris Recreation Center is the focal point of the Texas A&M University-Commerce campus and serves as the "heartbeat" of student life.
 The $12 million state-of-the-art recreation facility opened its doors to students, faculty, staff, and the community in the summer of 2003, and has been thriving ever since!
 Inside of the facility is an impressive climbing wall that soars at forty-five feet, a three lane jogging track, four racquetball courts, two basketball courts, an extensive fitness area with a large variety of cardiovascular machines, a well equipped weight room, a spacious activity room for open and private fitness classes, a classroom, a rest and snack area, and men's and women's locker rooms.
 The outdoor area, also referred to as the Great Out-Roars, includes a heated leisure pool, a two-tier spa, two sand volleyball courts, two basketball courts, picnic tables, BBQ grills, and a sunbathing area.
 The Morris Recreation Center offers a large variety of activities and provides a great social atmosphere for the Texas A&M University-Commerce community.
 Additional information about the "Rec" and the services offered can be found at the department's website: https://www.tamuc.edu/reccenter/